Henry Howard, 2nd Earl of Effingham

-Background and education
+Early life

 Howard was the eldest son of General Kenneth Howard, 1st Earl of Effingham, from his first marriage to Lady Charlotte Primrose, daughter of Neil Primrose, 3rd Earl of Rosebery.
 He was educated at Harrow.

-Military and political career
+Career

 Howard was commissioned an ensign in the 58th (Rutlandshire) Regiment of Foot on 21 July 1825, and a lieutenant on 14 May 1826.
 On 9 November 1830, he became a captain in the 10th (North Lincoln) Regiment of Foot, resigning his commission on 29 November 1833.
 He was elected to the House of Commons for Shaftesbury in 1841, a seat he held until 1845, when he succeeded his father in the earldom and entered the House of Lords.
 On 17 February 1845, he was appointed a deputy lieutenant of Wiltshire, and on 14 March 1853, a deputy lieutenant of the West Riding of Yorkshire.

-Family
+Personal life

-Lord Effingham married Eliza Drummond, daughter of General Sir Gordon Drummond, in 1832.
+In 1832, Lord Effingham married Eliza Drummond, daughter of General Sir Gordon Drummond, and granddaughter of Colin Drummond.
 They had several children: